 The Lions Club sponsors a Vision Program that helps to pay for eye screening and glasses for needy people in Greensboro.
 Call or write for an application.
 Also sponsors a little league team, a soccer team, organizes the Little Miss Greensboro contest, sporting clay tournaments, an Easter egg hunt and games for families on the 4th of July at Bilbrough Park in Greensboro.
 The Club has two planned chicken barbecues every year, plus other events and they donate money to Lions Vision research and other charities.
 We are proud to serve the community by providing eye exams and glasses to those in need.
 We also provide a Ball Park which has a Softball field, Little League Field, Horse Shoe Pits and a Pavilion for the use of the community.

 Provides fire, rescue and EMS services to the citizens of Greensboro and those areas surrounding Greensboro.
 Hall available for public use.
+Please visit our website to inquire about renting the hall.
 Room capacity: 125 (with tables and chairs available), air conditioned.
 Ample parking around the building; not accessible to the handicapped.
-Contact Karen Harvey, 410-482-8338.
-Annual firemans' carnival held during the last week of June.
+Annual fireman's' carnival held in June or July.
 Meetings held the last Tuesday of each month at 7:30 PM.

 Our mission is to stabilize communities by creating hope and promoting economic self-sufficiency to individuals and families through financial education and counseling.
 As Guidewell Financial Solutions, we will continue to work toward that goal by providing the same professional, expert staff, and services you have come to know and trust from CCCS for the last 49 years.